codeigniter4/CodeIgniter4/user_guide_src/source/incoming/request.rst

     .. php:method:: getIPAddress()

-        :returns: The user's IP Address, if it can be detected, or null.
-If the IP address is not a valid IP address, then will return 0.0.0.0
+        :returns: The user's IP Address, if it can be detected.
+If the IP address is not a valid IP address, then will return 0.0.0.0.
         :rtype:   string

         Returns the IP address for the current user.
 If the IP address is not valid, the method